Product life cycle assessments provide important information for the development of environmentally sound products and procedures.

 There are four phases in an LCA study:

-The second phase of an LCA is the life cycle inventory, which is an analysis of all input/output data with regard to the system or product being studied.
+2. During the life cycle inventory, all input/output data with regard to the system or product being studied are analyzed.

-The impact assessment is the third phase of the LCA, and its purpose is to provide additional information.
+3. The impact assessment serves to provide additional information.

 - Conti Comfort Kit (CCK)